Is There a Connection Between Flomax and Having Cataract Surgery?

 • The relaxing of the smooth muscles also leads to vitreous prolapse; the vitreous is the jelly-like fluid that maintains the shape of your eye

 All these issues complicate cataract removal.
 Even if you took Flomax for only a short period or did so years ago, you may still develop IFIS during cataract surgery.
+For this reason, it’s critical if you’re taking or have ever used Flomax to tell your doctor.

 Managing Flomax Complications During Cataract Surgery

 The iris is the colored part of your eye found in front of the lens.
 The smooth muscle controls its ability to close and open and its size.
 For your cataract surgeon to reach the cloudy lens and remove the cataract, they have to widen the iris.
+However, the smooth muscle of the iris for patients who’ve used Flomax reduces in tone.
+A loss of muscle tone in the iris might not dilate adequately and become floppy, obstructing the cataract.

 Because the lens with a cataract sits behind your iris, it’s essential to ensure the iris is out of the way during cataract surgery.
 Your cataract surgeon will take appropriate steps to help counteract the effects of Flomax and stabilize the iris.